dreamportdev/Osdev-Notes/Memory_Management/Paging.md

 ## What is Paging?

-Paging is a memory manageent scheme that introduce the concept of logical address (virtual address) to the operating system.
+Paging is a memory management scheme that introduce the concept of **_logical address_** (virtual address) to the operating system.
 On x86_* architectures it is achieved via hardware.
-Using this tecnique we create a new layer of addressing above the memory space, that introduce a mapping between a physical address and a logical one, and few more features (like access prtection, level protection, etc.)
+Using this tecnique we create a new layer of addressing above the memory space (the physical address space), that introduce a mapping between a physical address and a logical one, and few more features (like access protection, level protection, etc.)

 Paging introduce few new concepts that are explained below